ReinnFall/CS260-Project/README.md

 ## HTML Pages
-I currently have 3 html pages: a home page that asks for a login and to choose a Pokemon, a Ratings page that will include ratings for each Pokemon in Pokemon Go, and a Show-Off page that will allow users to share their recent catches.
+I currently have 2 html pages: a home page that asks for a login and to choose a Pokemon and a Ratings page that will include ratings for each Pokemon in Pokemon Go.

 ## HTML Tags
 My HTML files include the necessary tags.
 ## Links
 My naviagtion links are at the top of each of my HTML files.
 ## Application Textual Content
+To be completely honest, I don't know what this is referring to.
+I hope I did it!
 ## Placeholder for 3rd party Service Calls
+All my data for "Attacker and PvP Rankings" "Max IV CP Value" "Rank 1 CP Values" come from different websites.
+For now, I have manually added the data for Charizard.
 ## Application Images
+Right now I have manually linked Charizard's images in the ratings section.
+Eventually I would like to dynamically access a database with every Pokemon.
 ## Login Placeholder
+The placeholder is found in my home page.
+As of right now it brings the user to ratings.
+Eventually I would like it to keep the user on the home page and only go to Ratings when a Pokemon is selected.
 ## Database Data Placeholder

 ## WebSocket Data Placeholder
+My home page has a section called "Recent Catches" that will display the user's name and the rare Pokemon that they caught.
+This action will be initaited when they press the "Got it" button in Ratings.
+(This is not implemented)